-On June 28, 2019, the Company renewed its senior credit facility with a syndicate of lenders led by JPMorgan Chase Bank (the "Facility").
-The Facility was increased from \$225 million to \$250 million, with an option to increase the limit by up to \$50 million.
-The Facility also features an ability to draw on additional term loans in an aggregate amount of approximately \$23 million at favourable rates, which Taiga utilized for the Exterior Wood, Inc. acquisition in 2018.
-The Facility continues to bear interest at variable rates plus variable margins, is secured by a first perfected security interest in all personal property of the Company and certain of its subsidiaries, and will mature on June 28, 2023.
+On December 21, 2022, the Company entered into a new \$250 million senior secured revolving credit facility (the "Facility") with a syndicate of lenders led by the Bank of Montreal and including Scotiabank, Bank of America, TD Bank and CIBC.
+The Facility bears interest at variable rates plus variable margin, is secured by a first perfected security interest in all real and personal property of the Company and certain of its subsidiaries, and matures on December 20, 2027.
 Taiga's ability to borrow under the Facility is based upon a defined percentage of accounts receivable and inventories.
-The terms, conditions, and covenants of the Facility have been met as at December 31, 2021.
+The terms, conditions, and covenants of the Facility have been met as at December 31, 2022.